nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 That's enough.
 Uh-huh.
 How do you how do you kill said bugbear with your hide and swing?
 I'm gonna cut its head off with the it'll rub there, swing at me, and he misses, and I chop his head off.
 Alright.

-So you lob its head off and the, resonance of the, of the sun of the sun blade, just kind of engulfs the body and it and it, it burns into cinder, leaving us with Alwer and a very near death goblin.
+So you lob its head off and the, resonance of the, of the sun of the sun blade, just kind of engulfs the body and it and it, it burns into cinder, leaving us with Alwor and a very near death goblin.
 Excellent.
 Let's see what we can do about that.
 I have no. No.

 I don't.
 Okay.
 Let's see if I had anything more fun, but I do not.
 So we are just going to electric arc him and finish this.
 Oh, jeez.